 Introduction

 WRC-27 Agenda Item 1.13 considers possible new allocations to the mobile-satellite service for direct connectivity between space stations and International Mobile Telecommunications (IMT) user equipment to complement terrestrial IMT network coverage, in accordance with Resolution 253 (WRC-23).
-In addition to the information provided in a previous liaison statement (4C/83), this contribution provides additional technical information of systems operating in-band the proposed frequency bands under WRC-27 AI 1.13.
+In addition to the information provided in a previous liaison statement (4C/83), this contribution provides additional technical information of systems operating in-band and adjacent-band to the proposed frequency bands under WRC-27 AI 1.13.

 Attachment: 1